hmcts/ccd-docker/README.md

 :information_source: *In addition to the `status` command, the current status is also displayed for every `compose` commands.*

-## Compose projects
+## Enabling additional projects (ElasticSearch, ExUI,...)

-By default, `ccd-docker` runs the most commonly used backend and frontend projects required:
+By default, `ccd-docker` runs the most commonly used backend and frontend projects required by CCD:

 * Back-end:
   * **sidam-api**: Strategic identity and access control